Reporting a Gift to the CSU

-There are limited circumstances where gifts that afford a personal benefit to a CSU employee can be considered a gift to the CSU, and therefore need not be reported on the employee’s Form 700: 2019/2020 Statement of Economic Interests [pdf].
+There are limited circumstances where gifts that afford a personal benefit to a CSU employee can be considered a gift to the CSU, and therefore need not be reported on the employee’s electronic Form 700: Statement of Economic Interests.
 Mostly, these are travel gifts, including accommodations and food associated with the travel.

 To qualify as a gift to the CSU, the following strict statutory requirements must be met:

 - The travel payment must be pre-approved in writing by the campus representative appointed to handle such gifts;